prinzstani/CookieBot/FAQ.md

 ### What is the next upgrade to be bought?
 Upgrades are bought whenever possible.
 There is no saving strategy for the next upgrade implemented.
+The chocolate egg is kept as long as possible.
+It will be bought right before the next ascension.
+Before that, all buildings are sold with maximum profit.
+Moreover, the Grandmapocalypse is stopped before the Communal brainsweep (see below).
+This way, in normal play, the bot is missing four upgrades: Chocolate egg, Communal brainsweep, Elder Pact, and Sacrificial rolling pins.

 ### What is the next object to be bought?
 The buying strategy is provided by the object selection algorithm, based on a simple cost-gain analysis.
-It is assumed that there are enough cookies to buy what is wanted.
+Then the bot waits until there are enough cookies to buy what is selected.

 ## Game Strategy
 ### What is the playthrough strategy?